 Phone: (608) 262-5757

-Karen has recently joined the UW Survey Center as a project director.
-Before joining the Survey Center, she worked as a research assistant for the Office of Applied Gerontology at the University of Wisconsin-Milwaukee, where she was involved with a national randomized clinical trial and network analysis for the Alzheimer's Association.
-She has several years of experience designing questionnaires, conducting telephone interviewing, data cleaning, and data analysis.
+Karen joined the UW Survey Center as a project director in 2010.
+Before joining the Survey Center, she worked as a research assistant for the Office of Applied Gerontology at the University of Wisconsin-Milwaukee, where she was involved with a national randomized clinical trial and network analysis for the Alzheimer’s Association.

 She received her master of arts degree in sociology from UW-Milwaukee in 2010.
-Her graduate work focused on implementing research study protocol in non-profit organizations.
 She also holds a bachelor's degree in sociology and political science from UW-Milwaukee.

 Phone: (608) 265-9866